A smiling soldier in camouflage uniform standing in front of a black military helicopter on a tarmac.

 Ryan Mcgill

-Breathwork Facilitator / Fitness
+Breathwork & Wellness Facilitator / ReWild Coach

 Today, Lost Art Breath helps men move from burnout and loneliness to clarity, strength, and connection.
 Through a multifaceted approach that fuses foundational breath, movement, emotional release, and high-performance habits, clients reconnect with their bodies, their purpose, and their power.